yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/ROS_Radar.rst

 installation steps are required.
 ROS is installed in /opt/ros/indigo folder.
 Only setting up configuration related to specific IP address of target EVM, and Ubuntu x86 host IP address is needed.
-ROS is distributed meta-os, with single ROS host acting as a broker for all internode transcations.
+ROS is distributed meta-ros, with single ROS host acting as a broker for all internode transcations.
 It runs roscore node and in this case roscore is executed on Sitara.
 Linux Box will only run ROS RViz node since RViz requires OpenGL desktop support (Sitara only supports OpenGL ES 2.0).